Wefactorit/docker-ci-img/README.md

 | AWS CLI | 1.18.46 |
 | TERRAFORM | 0.12.24 |

+# Container security

+Containers security checks are made by [trivy](https://github.com/aquasecurity/trivy)

+Currently pipeline will failed only if a CRITICAL issue is raised by [trivy](https://github.com/aquasecurity/trivy)

 # Release

 Tag the repo, the CI will do the rest